fleschutz/PowerShell/Docs/write-typewriter.md

-## write-typewriter.ps1 - Writes text with the typewriter effect
+## write-typewriter.ps1 - Writes text á la typewriter

-This PowerShell script writes text with the typewriter effect.
+This PowerShell script writes the given text with the typewriter effect.

 ## Parameters
 ```powershell